ChrstphrHll/npc_gen/students/Alexandyr Aulauthar.md

 ---
 ### Description
 - 5th year Firbolg Wizard in Fiesn
-- wavy red hair that's geled back, Pale Blue eyes, and Pale Blue skin
+- short curly grey hair that's put up, Pale Blue eyes, and Pale Blue skin
 - Is Communicative and Ungrateful, and has Home as their ideal

 ### Organizations